Ferrari Team Profile

 Despite having the likes of World Champions Fernando Alonso and Sebastian Vettel flying the flag, runner-up has been Ferrari's best in the last 10 years.

-Last year the Scuderia was again runner-up to Mercedes, winning just three grands prix as mistakes - both from the pit wall and the drivers - impacted progress.
+In 2019 the Scuderia was again runner-up to Mercedes, winning just three grands prix as mistakes - both from the pit wall and the drivers - impacted progress.

 Added to that SF90's power unit was reported to the FIA for being illegal.
 While motorsport's governing body never declared it such, immediately after that came to light Ferrari again fell off the pace.

 In 2020 the Scuderia sunk into the midfield pack, and despite three podium finishes, two via Charles Leclerc and one for Vettel, P6 represented Ferrari's worst showing in the Constructors' Championship since 1980.

 Vettel departed Ferrari at the end of the campaign following six years with the team, paving the way for Carlos Sainz to sign a multi-year deal.